Self-diagnosis: Age

 Younger generations are more likely to perform self-diagnosis.
 Kwakernaak explains their findings of a positive correlation between self-diagnosing accuracy and the age variable.
 There was an inverse relationship between age and accuracy; the younger the patient was, the more likely they would find high-quality websites for information.
 Kunst from Statista conducts a survey that presents the frequency data of each age group using apps for self-diagnosis.
 The group aged 18–19 years old were almost two times more likely to use the Internet regularly or occasionally compared to all the other age groups.
 The data showed that 10% of those in that age group used self-diagnosis regularly compared to 4% of respondents older than 61.
 The study posits that this frequent usage may explain why the younger population had more experience searching for high-quality websites and receiving accurate diagnoses.
 However, Kunst notes that this conclusion may be biased as the survey was conducted online and thereby only targeted respondents who had frequent access to the Internet.

+Self-diagnosis does come with its negatives, and it is always possible that the individual diagnoses themselves with an incorrect illness or condition.
+However, many find that diagnosing themselves takes a great, heavy weight off of their shoulders.
+Instead of being forced to speak with healthcare providers, they use self-diagnosis as a way of saying, "I know myself better than anyone, and this is who I am."
+Often times, doctors and other professionals diagnose their patients incorrectly, simply because, although they are specialists, they do not feel and experience what the patient does.
+Self-diagnosis feels like a first breath of fresh air for many individuals.